 A much more popular accommodation option in Australia for people travelling with dogs are the many caravan parks.
 A fair number of caravan parks in Australia permit pets, although this is often restricted to people staying in their own caravan or tent, perhaps in selected sites only.

-The number of caravan parks that allow pets in their cabins is smaller, although I have stayed in the wonderful deluxe cabins at Discovery Parks – Forster that are dog-friendly.
+The number of caravan parks that allow pets in their cabins is smaller, although the number is growing.
 Also keep in mind that many caravan parks in popular coastal regions stop allowing pets during the peak summer holiday period.

 If you are travelling with your own campervan, caravan or tent, free campsites may also be an option.
 As well as not costing anything, these locations tend to not have many rules.
 Unfortunately, the cheap or free campsites in national parks are not an option, as dogs are prohibited in nearly all national parks (see more below).